mokanove/867678.xyz/README.md

 ### Speedtest
 #### Iperf3

-> These servers has iperf3 service , you can using :
+> These servers has iperf3 service , you can using : test download
 ```
 iperf3 -c [IP/Domain] -R
 ```
-to speedtest your download speed

->OR using :
+>OR using : test upload
 ```
 iperf3 -c [IP/Domain]
 ```
-to speedtest your upload speed

 #### HTTP Download